CS490-MentorMate/MentorMate/README.md

  - [x] User can Sign Up
  - [x] User can login
+ - [x] User can choose to be a tutor or student.
+ - [x] User can upload pictures.
  - [ ] User can logout
  - [ ] User can like (swipe right) or dislike (swipe left) a description of the mentor/student
  - [ ] User can view a feed of different students/mentors